Calax/compose-postgres/README.md

-# Postgresql & PgAdmin powered by compose
+# Postgresql powered by compose

 ## Requirements: